vahidhedayati/ajaxdependancyselection/README.md

 								// Please note if you set this to "F" then it will not show the tick box and default all return results starting with F hidden="hiddenNew"<br>		//The hidden field name to store user search output - unsure what to be used for

-    filterType="E"   			// Two declarations = filterEnds With E or StartsWith or default not set = wild card
+    filterDisplay="none"		//  Optional default = display All.
+This set to anything besides all (default value) will ensure nothing is returned with filtering
+        						// by default if nothing put in filter box or ticked etc it will display all records,
+        						// enable this option and assign some value to stop it from showing records unless matching search

+     filterType ="A" 			// Optional default = Wildcard.
+Type of filter no definition for wild card S = start of string E ending of string
-    // E = Char A =  chinA  S = Char C = Chine  no filterType = Char H = cHina or any other matching chars
+     // so E = Char A =  chinA  S = Char C = Chine  no filterType = Char H = cHina or any other matching chars

     filter2="B" 				// This will ensure next secondary is now filtering by B - no need to define filtering in next secondary
+    							// You need to set this for your next secondary call.
+    							// so in selectPrimary if you want your next secondary to filter for B then set this
+    							// you should be able to set filterType2=E for ending records matching B
+    							//
+    							// filter="_ON" required by all selectPrimary/Secondary that needs user defined filtering
+    							// filter="SOMETHING" required only by selectPrimary
+    							// filter2="something" required by selectPrimary for next Secondary call
+    							// -- or by selectSecondary for its next secondary call - refer to examples page on sample project

 	// END FILTERING ----------------------------------------------------------------------------------------------------
         />